Why Ginkgo Bioworks Holdings Inc. (DNA)’s Most Recent Report Reveals Some Hints About Its Future

 DNA’s Market Performance

-DNA stocks went down by -3.23% for the week, with a monthly drop of -22.41% and a quarterly performance of -35.71%, while its annual performance rate touched -73.08%.
-The volatility ratio for the week stands at 10.73% while the volatility levels for the past 30 days are set at 11.15% for Ginkgo Bioworks Holdings Inc. The simple moving average for the period of the last 20 days is -3.05% for DNA stocks with a simple moving average of -61.05% for the last 200 days.
+DNA stocks went up by 35.71% for the week, with a monthly drop of -10.03% and a quarterly performance of -8.50%, while its annual performance rate touched -67.41%.
+The volatility ratio for the week stands at 12.50% while the volatility levels for the past 30 days are set at 11.17% for Ginkgo Bioworks Holdings Inc. The simple moving average for the period of the last 20 days is 19.83% for DNA stocks with a simple moving average of -52.52% for the last 200 days.

 Analysts’ Opinion of DNA